techiekats/driving_history_tracker/README.md

   * DriverFactory - Constructs Driver instances
   * Time - simple structure that represents time
   * Mock objects - Implement the interfaces used by their counterpart classes
-  * Logger - global logger object
+  * Logger - global logger object.
+Uses console.log here but could be used to send logs to a text file or database after formatting

 * Technology choice
   * TypeScript - static typing for C# with flexibility of JavaScript